cdl-geneseo/geneseo-dictionary/P/Plow.md

 # Plow

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Plow

 Created by  Unknown User (lah15), last modified on Nov 23, 2010

 (v.)
 To have sex with. &quot;The walls in my residence hall are so thin that I can always hear when my neighbor plows his girlfriend.
 They're so loud!&quot; This word is not Geneseo specific; A similar definition can be found in the Urban Dictionary.
 Hanson Fall 2010.